 A referendum on the ANC

-On May 8, 48 parties will be participating in the elections.
+On May 8, 48 parties will be participating in South Africa’s elections.
 This is down from the initial number of 285 parties that had registered.
 The leading competition to the ANC is the main opposition party, the Democratic Alliance, and the Economic Freedom Fighters.
 Opinion polls indicate that the ANC will likely remain in power and the composition of parliament will not change.
 Nevertheless, senior officials at the ANC claim the election will be a “referendum” on saving the country.

 The capture of the State